-People living with a mental health condition experience good days and bad days.
+You know how important people are to your business.
+Their performance can impact upon productivity and profitability, and that when people are living with a mental health problem they can experience good days and bad days.
 On their bad days they can lose focus and find tasks difficult to complete.
 They may even need time off, which can harm their performance and your productivity.

 The Access to Work Mental Health Support Service is a Department for Work and Pensions funded programme and is delivered by Able Futures, a specialist partnership in Great Britain set up to help people with mental health difficulties have more good days.

 Able Futures provides employers with education support and resources to help them demonstrate their commitment to supporting people with mental health conditions in the workplace.
 There is no charge to use this service.